What's on the site and how it works

 Amendment Acts and amendment Legislative Instruments are provided in full from 2008 onwards.
 Those from 1997 to 2007 may be provided, but may have the text of the amendments removed as the amendments have been incorporated in the principal legislation.
 In general, amendment Acts and amendment Legislative Instruments before 1997 are not provided.

-See Search tips for finding amendment legislation and repealed and revoked legislation.
+See Search tips for finding amendment legislation.

 Earlier versions of Acts, Legislative Instruments, and Bills are retained on the website so you can view the law that was in force at a particular time (or view earlier Bills or their versions that are no longer current).
 Look under a document's Versions tab.
 However, versions from before 4 September 2007 are not provided.